getify/You-Dont-Know-JS/async & performance/ch4.md

 We pass in the arguments `6` and `7` to `*foo(..)` as the parameters `x` and `y` respectively.
 And `*foo(..)` returns the value `42` back to the calling code.

 We now see a difference with how the generator is invoked compared to a normal function. `foo(6,7)` obviously looks familiar.
-But subtly, `*foo(..)` hasn't actually run yet as it would have with a function.
+But subtly, the `*foo(..)` generator hasn't actually run yet as it would have with a function.

 Instead, we're just creating an *iterator* object, which we assign to the variable `it`, to control the `*foo(..)` generator.
-Then we call `it.next()`, which instructs the `*foo(..)` generator to advance one step.
-The result of that call is an object with a `value` property on it holding whatever value (if anything) was returned from `*foo(..)`.
+Then we call `it.next()`, which instructs the `*foo(..)` generator to advance from its current location, stopping either at the next `yield` or end of the generator.

+The result of that `next(..)` call is an object with a `value` property on it holding whatever value (if anything) was returned from `*foo(..)`.
+In other words, `yield` caused a value to be sent out from the generator during the middle of its execution, kind of like an intermediate `return`.

-Again, it won't be obvious why we need this whole indirect *iterator* object to control the generator yet.
+Again, it won't be obvious yet why we need this whole indirect *iterator* object to control the generator.
 We'll get there, I *promise*.

 #### Iteration Messaging